-- Total employment in person-year equivalents;
+- > Total employment in person-year equivalents;

-- Total wages, salaries and benefits;
+- Fotal wages, salaries and benefits;

 - Company revenues;

 - On-site purchases of goods and services;

-- Off-site purchases of goods and services; and
+- > Off-site purchases of goods and services; and

 - > Average capital expenditures per year.

 Through stakeholder consultations and working with airport management, an economic profile and the number of full-time equivalent employees was collected.
-Supplemental information was obtained from Statistics Canada1 and several industry studies2 to supplement the collected data and the calculation of the direct benefits of the Whitecourt Airport.
+Supplemental information was obtained from Statistics Canada and several industry studies to supplement the collected data and the calculation of the direct benefits of the Whitecourt Airport.

 An input-output analysis was used for this economic impact assessment, which created a series of "multipliers" to show the flow of goods and services between industries.
-This series of multipliers can, in combination with direct benefits, generate estimates of the indirect and induced expenditures.
-Statistics Canada, in cooperation with the Alberta Treasury Board, produces a comprehensive input-output model of the nation and the province3, called the Alberta model, which was used in this analysis.
+This series of multipliers can, in combination with direct benefits, generate estimates of the indirect and

-1 Statistics Canada, Output, by sector and Industry, provincial and territorial (x 1,000,000) Table: 36-10-0488-01 (formerly CANSIM 381-0031); Statistics Canada "Employee Wages by Industry, annual" Table 14-10-0064-91; Statistics Canada "Gross Domestic Product at basic prices, by sector and industry, provincial and territorial Table 36-10-0487-01.
+&lt;sup>1 Statistics Canada, Output, by sector and Industry, provincial and territorial (x 1,000,000)

+Table: 36-10-0488-01 (formerly CANSIM 381-0031); Statistics Canada "Employee Wages by Industry, annual" Table 14-10-0064-91; Statistics Canada "Gross Domestic Product at basic prices, by sector and industry, provincial and territorial Table 36-10-0487-01.

-2 Intervistas "Economic Footprint of the Canadian Helicopter Industry", May 2016; NAV Canada Annual Report May 2019.
+&lt;sup>2 Intervistas "Economic Footprint of the Canadian Helicopter Industry", May 2016; NAV Canada Annual Report May 2019.